giuliaforsythe/research-notebook/module2_notes.md

 *perception deception
 *common visualization mistakes

+#The perpetual sunrise of methodology
+"At times we exhibit more interest in developing new methods than in applying them"

+#Illusionary Order: Cautionary Notes for Online Newspapers
+*Ian Milligan
+*there is an inherent bias in digitization as evidenced by online newspaper citations *of note, we cite this article in our STLHE presentation about our transcription assignment

+#Trafficking Culture
+*Trafficking Culture aims to produce an evidence-based picture of the contemporary global trade in looted cultural objects

+##Saving info on the ephemeral internet
+*there's a wayback machine bookmarklet, how cool is that *use BibDesk application to capture bibliographic and full text - seems  incredibly onerous *perma.cc another link repository
+*print it! whaaaat, no.
+*wow, she cites both perma.cc AND wayback
+*"Great power -> Great responsibility.
+We are currently living in a era of beautiful information but we have no idea what to do with it"

+#Searching Databases
+*Find War Dead
+**did a search for Forsythe and downloaded the csv **what do I do with the file?
+*downloaded outwit
+*searching for pie (insert Cartman joke here) *"transliterated characters that form a root in many ancient Greek words" - I am not sure what this means....
+*how can this be useful?
+If I wanted instances of transliterated pie characters in the form of pie than I'd have a csv file of that?
+*oh sweet, all my trauma setting up mkdocs is now paying off now because I already have wget and homebrew *wget was so fun and holy crap, it worked the first time *splitting the output.txt file kicked out an error, I'm also not motivated to do anything with it yet because i don't really have a keen interest in what I searched.
+I'll revisit this later.

 #Thoughts so far
 *I really liked the neat stuff pandocs with the .bib files but I'm confused on how to get this to work in my open notebook.